Wattenberger/benjamin-scholl/src/pages/cv/index.md

     when: 2008 - 2009
   - description: Novick Award for Undergraduate Thesis
     when: '2008'
-  - what: McNair Scholar Mentor
-    description: >-
-      Assisted several undergraduate students in applying for graduate programs in neuroscience and biomedical engineering.
-Helped construct undergraduate research portfolio, write admissions essays, and attended scientific conferences together
-    when: 2012-2013
-  - what: Visiting researcher at University of Melbourne
-    description: >-
-      Traveled to Australia to teach and setup in vivo whole cell patch clamp electrophysiology in mouse cortex in Michael Ibbotsonâ€™s lab.
-Work involved constructing electrophysiology setup, instructing graduate
-      students in surgical preparations and theory of electrophysiology, and teaching blind patch methods
-    when: 'Jan-Feb, 2012'
-  - what: University of Western Sydney seminar speaker
-    description: >-
-      Invited to speak at joint colloquium for MARCS.
-Spoke about research interests and experiments in understanding binocular convergence in the visual pathway.
-    when: 'Feb, 2012'
-  - what: 'Nobel Laureate Meeting for Physiology and Medicine in Lindau, Germany'
-    description: >-
-      Selected as UT Austin representative and one of 80 graduate from across the United States to attend meeting in Lindau, Germany.
-Participated in interdisciplinary scientific discussions both with Laureates and international graduate students.
-    when: 'July, 2011'
-  - description: K99 Award
 presentations:
   - what: >-
       Emergence of orientation selectivity in the mammalian visual pathway.